UVCity/Right-Call/Documentation/User.md

 ## Instructor Logged In
 <img src="Assets/instructorHomePage.png" width="600">

-- When an instructor logs in, they will see four buttons to choose from.
+- When an instructor logs in, they will see five buttons to choose from.

 <img src="Assets/createClass.png" width="600">